Matthew is concerned about members of his Community who have departed from their first fervor.

 Forgiveness is an extraordinary gift.
 Matthew recognizes this.
 The rabbis use to say “you can forgive up to three times.
 After that God take care of the forgiveness.”
 When Peter asks if he should forgive seven times, Jesus responds 70 times 70 times, in other words.
 Forgive without end!
 The disciples respond “Help our unbelief!”
 Forgiveness is not easy, and we can’t give up on repentance

 Fr.
-Ken O’Malley, C.P., is the local superior at Holy Name Passionist Community in Houston, Texas.
+Ken O’Malley, C.P., is a member of the Passionist Community at Sacred Heart Monastery in Louisville, Kentucky.